 Conflict has many arenas.
 It happens at home, the office, the family table.
 Hell, Zoom call conflict is now a regular thing.
 Regardless of the setting or the players, the underlying reason for arguments, disagreements, or beefs is usually the same and, if you want to learn how to resolve conflict, you must recognize it.

 It’s not tone, body language, or specific words, although they certainly play a part.
-It’s interpretation.
+It’s interpretation that often ignites conflict.
 What was said doesn’t make sense to you, and that sets off the cascade.
 Your brain releases cortisol and you say, “I’m gonna destroy you.”
 (Fight) or “I’m outta here.”
 (Flight).

-Neither response helps, but we tend to the extremes because of “our inability to engage in conflict,” says Israela Adah Brill-Cass, a conflict resolution professional and ombud at Wesleyan University and Clark University.
+Neither response helps, but we tend to the extremes because of “our inability to engage in conflict,” says Israela Adah Brill-Cass, a conflict resolution professional at Wesleyan University and Clark University.

 But boning up on your conflict resolutions skills is worthwhile, since tension will never go extinct, even in the best relationships.
 Resolving conflict then starts with recognizing that a problem is in the room and then speaking up with unloaded language.
 It’s also good to keep one reminder: Nothing is a guarantee, as Brill-Cass advises, because controlling someone else’s behavior still hasn’t been invented yet.

-Regardless, it’s smart to have some phrases in your quiver that can aid you in conflict resolution in the workplace, at home, or any other arena.
-The phrases below, offered by experts, all work to acknowledge feelings, ensure people feel heard, and let them know that you want to assist them with an issue, not brush it under the rug.
+Regardless, it’s smart to have some phrases in your toolbox that you can bust out when conflict occurs.
+Those below, offered by various psychologists and other experts, all work to acknowledge feelings, ensure people feel heard, and let them know that you want to assist them with an issue, not brush it under the rug.
 Keep them in mind the next time tensions boil over.
 Will they always work?
 No. But they will show your intent to listen, engage, and make the situation better.